TuragaLab/DECODE/docs/source/tutorial.rst

 A typical workflow for fitting high-density SMLM data with this package is

 1. :ref:`Bead calibration <Bead calibration>` and extraction of spline coefficients (e.g. in SMAP)
-2. Set :ref:`training parameters <Training parameters>` by a pre-fitting procedure or reasonable guess.
+2. :ref:`Set training parameters <Training parameters>` by a pre-fitting procedure or reasonableguess.
 3. :ref:`Training <Training and Fit>` of the model
 4. :ref:`Fitting <Training and Fit>` of the experimental data
-5. :ref:`Visualization <Visualization>` and analysis of fitted data
+5. :ref:`Export, visualization and analysis <Visualization>`of fitted data

-The first two steps involving SMAP can be skipped and you can start right away with the :ref:`notebooks <Training and Fit>` in case you want to work with our example data, as we provide the intermediate result files.
+The first two steps involving SMAP can be skipped and you can start right away with the :ref:`notebooks <Training and Fit>` in case you want to work with our example data, as we provide the intermediate result files (i.e. the calibration and the training parametrization).
 If you are working with your own data or want to go through the whole workflow, just start from the beginning.

 .. _Bead calibration: